Ruksana-RASHEED/epiclass/README.md

 ### Random Forest

 Since the accuracy was only 70%, even with the best hyperparameters, I wanted to try a different class of method.
 So I chose a random decision forest.
 I also ran 5-fold cross-validation on the training set to choose the hyperparameters.
 Unfortunately, it wasn't an improvement on the PCA and SVM pipeline.
-The best cross-validation accuracy on the test set was only 57.3%.
+The grid search chose a maximum tree depth of 25, and maximum number of features used per tree of 30, and 250 trees.
+All of these were the maximum number over my grid search and it took 43 seconds to train this forest.
+The best cross-validation accuracy on the training set was 69.3%.
+On the held-out test set, the accuracy 68.7%.
 Here's the confusion matrix on the test set:

 ![Confusion matrix for random decision forest](/outputs/confusion_5c_rf_scaled.png "Confusion matrix for multiclass with random decision forest")

 Similarly to the SVM model above, this model is good at distinguishing seizures from non-seizures but struggles with distinguishing class 2 from class 3 and class 4 from class 5.
-But it additionally erroneously classifies many class 2, 3, and 4 data points as class 5.
+But it additionally erroneously classifies many class 2, 3, and 4 data points as class 5 and class 5 as class 3.

 ### Neural network

-Since neither the SVM model nore the random forest got the kinds of accuracy I was hoping for, I wanted to see if a neural network could do a better job.
+Since neither the SVM model nor the random forest got the kinds of accuracy I was hoping for, I wanted to see if a neural network could do a better job.

 Using keras, I built a dense neural network.
 I manually tried multiple architectures, training all of them on the training set and measuring their accuracy on the test set.
 The best architecture I found was a dense converging network with two hidden layers.
 Here's the architecture, using keras's plot_model method: